LearnWeb3DAO/Defi-Exchange/README.md

       // We do that using the `parseEther` function from `ethers.js` const _addEtherAmountWei = utils.parseEther(_addEther);
       // Ratio needs to be maintained when we add liquiidty.
-      // We need to let the user know who a specific amount of ether how many `CD` tokens
+      // We need to let the user know a specific amount of ether how many `CD` tokens
       // he can add so that the price impact is not large
-      // The ratio we follow is (Amount of Crypto Dev tokens to be added)/(Crypto Dev tokens balance) = (Ether that would be added)/ (Eth reseve in the contract)
+      // The ratio we follow is (Amount of Crypto Dev tokens to be added)/(Crypto Dev tokens balance) = (Ether that would be added)/ (Eth reserve in the contract)
-      // So by maths we get (Amount of Crypto Dev tokens to be added) = (Ether that would be added*rypto Dev tokens balance)/ (Eth reseve in the contract) const cryptoDevTokenAmount = _addEtherAmountWei
+      // So by maths we get (Amount of Crypto Dev tokens to be added) = (Ether that would be added*rypto Dev tokens balance)/ (Eth reserve in the contract) const cryptoDevTokenAmount = _addEtherAmountWei
         .mul(cdTokenReserve)
         .div(etherBalanceContract);